-The Israeli-Palestinian war has been called the world's most intractable conflict.
-It is by now a commonplace that the only way to end the violence is to divide the territory and separate the two peoples, and all efforts at a resolution have come down to haggling over who gets what: Will Israel hand over 90 percent of the West Bank or only 60 percent?
+It is by now a commonplace that the only way to end the Israeli-Palestinian violence is to divide the territory in two.
+All efforts at resolving the conflict have come down to haggling over who gets what: Will Israel hand over 90 percent of the West Bank or only 60 percent?
 Will a Palestinian state include any part of Jerusalem?